iheartradio/play-swagger/README.md

 ```

 #### Step 2
+Play swagger is just a library that generates a swagger spec json for you.
+You can do anything you want with that json object (e.g. save it to a file), but the most common usage would be serving it in an endpoint in your play app.
+Here is how:
-add a controller to your Play app that serves the swagger spec
+Add a controller to your Play app that serves the swagger spec

 ```scala